-- outcomes for children and how the school is addressing low attainment and underachievement where applicable; - quality of provision with a particular focus on numeracy and literacy including across the curriculum; and - quality of leadership and management.
+- outcomes for children and how the school is addressing low attainment and underachievement where applicable; - quality of provision with a particular focus on numeracy and literacy including across the curriculum and the nursery unit; and - quality of leadership and management.

-Where it has been possible to evaluate aspects of the foci, they are reported below.
+Where it has been possible to evaluate aspects of the foci, they have been reported below.